awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

   export ODBCINSTINI=/opt/amazon/redshift/Setup/odbcinst.ini
   ```

+**To troubleshoot issues with the Browser Azure AD plugin**

+1. To use the Browser Azure AD plugin, you must set the reply URL specified in the request to match the reply URL configured for your application\.

+   Navigate to the **Set up Single Sign\-On with SAML** page on the Microsoft Azure portal\.
+Then check the **Reply URL** is set to http://localhost/redshift/\.

+1. If you get an IdP tenant error, verify that the **IdP Tenant** name matches the domain name you initially used to set up the Active Directory in Microsoft Azure\.

+   On Windows, navigate to the **Connection Settings** section of the **Amazon Redshift ODBC DSN Setup** page\.
+Then check the tenant name of your company configured on your IdP \(Azure\) matches the domain name you initially used to set up the Active Directory in Microsoft Azure\.

+   On macOS and Linux, find the *odbc\.ini* file\.
+Then check the tenant name of your company configured on your IdP \(Azure\) matches the domain name you initially used to set up the Active Directory in Microsoft Azure\.

+1. If you get an error that the reply URL specified in the request does not match the reply URLs configured for your application, verify that the **Redirect URIs** is the same as the reply URL\.

+   Navigate to the **App registration** page of your application on the Microsoft Azure portal\.
+Then check the Redirect URIs matches the reply URL\.

+1. If you get the unexpected response: unauthorized error, verify that you completed the **Mobile and desktop applications** configuration\.

+   Navigate to the ** App registration** page of your application on the Microsoft Azure portal\.
+Then navigate to **Authentication** and check that you configured **Mobile and desktop applications** to use http://localhost/redshift/ as the redirect URIs\.

 ## Setting up JDBC or ODBC Single Sign\-on authentication with AD FS<a name="setup-adfs-identity-provider"></a>

 You can use AD FS as an identity provider \(IdP\) to access your Amazon Redshift cluster\.
 Following, you can find a procedure that describes how to set up a trust relationship for this purpose\.
 For more information about configuring AWS as a service provider for AD FS, see [Configuring Your SAML 2\.0 IdP with Relying Party Trust and Adding Claims](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_saml_relying-party.html#saml_relying-party) in the *IAM User Guide*\.